Relations among $\mathbb{P}$-Twists: From -objects to spherical objects

-\begin{remark} Let $\FF \colon \cA \to \cB$ be a spherification functor for a $\IP^n[k]$-like object $P$.
+\begin{remark} Let $\FF \colon \cS \to \cT$ be a spherification functor for a $\IP^n[k]$-like object $P$.
 Then by \autoref{lem:weak:spherification}, we have that $\FF P$ is $(nk+k-1)$-spherelike, and by definition of spherification functor that $\FF P$ is $(nk+k-1)$-Calabi--Yau.
-Therefore $\FF P$ is a $(nk+k-1)$-spherical object in $\cB$. \end{remark}
+Therefore $\FF P$ is a $(nk+k-1)$-spherical object in $\cT$. \end{remark}

-\begin{remark} We will consider implicitly from now on, that for all $\IP^n[k]$-like objects holds $n>1$.
+\begin{remark} From now on, we will always assume that $n \ge2$ for all our $\IP^n[k]$-like objects.
 In other words, we exclude weak spherification of $k$-spherelike objects.
+This is coherent with our two main results \autoref{main:spherification} and \autoref{main:relations}.

+We do not make any general assumptions on the value of $k$, except in \autoref{prop:commutativity} and therefore in \autoref{main:relations}; see \autoref{rem:k} for a few more comments on this.
+In the derived categories of smooth projective varieties, due to Serre duality, only $\IP^n[k]$-objects with $k>0$ can appear.
+In representation theory, however, $\IP^n[k]$-objects with $k\le 0$ can occur; see \autoref{rem:negativePk}.
+The proof of \autoref{prop:pushforward}, which is an important ingredient of our proof of \autoref{main:relations}, would have been shorter (but not really conceptually easier) if we restricted ourselves to the case $k>0$, but we decided to go with the greater generality.

-We note in passing that all of the results here apply also to $k$-spherelike as long as $k>1$, but some break in the special case $k=1$.
+We note in passing that most of the following results still apply to the case $n=1$, that is, $k$-spherelike objects (but in some cases the proofs must be slightly adapted) as long as $k>1$, but some break in the special case $k=1$.
+We decided it was not worth the complications that would arise when including always the special case $n=1$.
+The reason is that the question of relations of pairs of twists for $n=1$ is already settled by the results of \cite{Volkov}; see \autoref{rem:n=1}.

 It is an idiosyncrasy of our definition that a weak spherification functor turns a $k$-spherelike object into a $(2k-1)$-spherelike object.
-In particular, the identity functor cannot be a weak spherification functor of $k$-spherelike objects if $k>1$.
+Note that, contrary to what one might expect from the name, the identity functor is not a weak spherification functor of spherelike objects as it has $\CC'=0$.

 This remark applies also to spherification of spherical objects, mutatis mutandis. \end{remark}